-There are two basic requirements for playing games on the PC.
-Your computer needs to have enough processing power to provide you with a satisfactory gaming experience, and if you play multiplayer, your ping should be as low as possible.
+There are two basic requirements for playing games on the PC: your computer needs to have enough processing power to provide you with a satisfactory gaming experience, and if you play multiplayer, your ping should be as low as possible.

-While games like World of Warcraft or Guild Wars 2 usually do not kick you for high pings, online shooters such as Team Fortress 2, the Call of Duty or Battlefield series often use the functionality to avoid player lags on servers.
+While games like World of Warcraft or Guild Wars 2 usually do not kick you for high pings, online shooters such as Team Fortress 2, the Call of Duty or Battlefield series often use the functionality to avoid player lag on servers.

 If you do not like to hack the Windows Registry manually, you may prefer a program that does that for you.
 Leatrix Latency Fix is a free program for the Windows operating system that you can use to apply the changes automatically.

 We recommend that you create a backup of the Windows Registry or the entire Windows system before you run the program to make changes to the system.

 All you need to do is to download the latest version of the program, extract the zip file to your local system, and run the program executable afterwards.